antonvw/wex/doc/README.md

   run-clang-tidy -fix
 ```

-To check performance issues you can use the Instruments app for MacOS as
+To check performance issues you can use the Instruments app for macOS as
 provided by Apple.
 Especially use the Timer Profiler, no special
 build is needed.